egberts/egberts.github.io-src/content/articles/systemd-dhclient-isp.md

 ISC DHCP Client
 ---------------

-And I finally got my very own Linux gateway to be hooked up to the Verizon HFC network, instead of using ActionTek wireless broadband router.
+And got my own Linux gateway hooked up to the
+Verizon HFC network, instead of using ActionTek wireless broadband router.